“Takes one to know one” says the

 Entitlements payments are generally made to people whether they need them or not, and are usually tax-free.
 Their sole contribution to the economy is that they enable otherwise useless people to maintain their consumer spending.
 This helps sustain a grotesquely out-of-scale retail sector.
 New stores on the west side look like factories, and indeed they are in a sense; more than 23,000 people in Sangamon County made their livings in the retail trade in 1989, only a few thousand fewer than work in all of government locally.

-But our money only moves around a bit before leaving our shores, like paper flushed down a toilet.
+But our money only moves around a bit before leaving our shores, like paper swirling around a flushing toilet.
 Entitlements cash, like all cash, is used increasingly to buy things made in other countries, while the interest on the money the feds borrowed to make the entitlements increasingly goes either to investors abroad or to rich people here.
 It is a splendid economic development strategy—for Japan.

 Other nation's governments spend even more than do ours, in percentage terms and sometimes even in absolute terms.
 The difference is that their spending is more targeted toward economically productive projects—improving transportation infrastructure, underwriting research, teaching children how to read, think, and compute.
 The last is especially needful in Illinois.
 Spiegel's, the mail-order firm, recently yanked 2,000 jobs out of Chicago in large part because of what the commentators delicately call "a problematic workforce"—the problem being that the company can't find workers able to sign their own payroll cards.